About NUS Museum

 1954 – Proposal for an art museum for the University of Malaya.

-1955 – University Art Museum opens.
+1955 – University of Malaya Art Museum opens.
 Collection instrumental in the teaching and study of Art History at the university.
-The University Art Museum may be regarded as a prototypical museum institution, its historical trajectory and collection reflecting the search for a Malayan identity situated within the context of Southeast Asia, China and India.
+The University of Malaya Art Museum may be regarded as a prototypical museum institution, its historical trajectory and collection reflecting the search for a Malayan identity situated within the context of Southeast Asia, China and India.
 First curator: Michael Sullivan (1954 – 1960).

 1959 – Major Indian Art exhibition.

-1973 – University Art Museum closed.
+1973 – University of Malaya Art Museum closed.
 Collection moved to the National Museum of Singapore.

 1980 – Nanyang University and Singapore University merged to form the National University of Singapore (NUS).
 Lee Kong Chian Museum, established in 1970, was subsequently transferred to the NUS campus.

-1980s – 1990s – The University Art Museum collection brought back from the National Museum to NUS but remained in storage.
+1980s – 1990s – The University of Malaya Art Museum collection brought back from the National Museum to NUS but remained in storage.

 1997 - 2000 – Donation of more than 1000 works to NUS by late Singapore artist Ng Eng Teng.

-2002 – NUS Museums opens reintroducing collections from the Lee Kong Chian Museum, University Art Museum and Ng Eng Teng donation.
+2002 – NUS Museums opens reintroducing collections from the Lee Kong Chian Museum, University of Malaya Art Museum and Ng Eng Teng donation.

 2006 to present – NUS Museums renamed as NUS Museum.